 Wuchang Temple Introduction

-Wuchang Temple is dedicated to the North Emperor Xuantian.
-The temple was built during the Japanese colonial period in Taisho 12 (1923) and has gained the trust of local believers.
-In 1990, a devotee donated land to construct a new temple, which was completed in 1999.
-However, it was affected by the 921 earthquake, as the temple was located at the epicenter, causing the newly built structure to collapse from two stories to one.
-Fortunately, devotees rescued the deities during the aftershocks, and the temple has preserved its post-disaster appearance over the years.
-It is the only remaining site of the 921 earthquake in Jiji Township and has become a popular attraction.
-According to legend, the beard of the deity has grown longer, leading to an increase in worshippers, making it a famous earthquake memorial site in Jiji Township.
+Wuchang Temple is dedicated to Emperor Bei Ji Xuan Tian.
+It was built in the 12th year of the Taisho era (1923) during the Japanese colonial period and has gained the trust of local believers.
+In the 79th year of the Republic of China, a devotee donated land to build the temple, which was completed in the 88th year of the Republic.
+However, it was affected by the 921 earthquake, as it was located at the epicenter, and the newly constructed two-story temple collapsed to a single floor.
+Fortunately, believers managed to rescue the deities during the aftershocks.
+After several years, it still retains its post-disaster appearance and has become a popular attraction as the only retained site of the 921 earthquake in Jiji Township.
+It is said that the beard of the deity grows longer over time, attracting even more devotees to worship, making it a well-known earthquake memorial in Jiji Township.